hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The main difference that is that Volcano/Cascades uses a **guided top-down search** strategy.
 Operators are optimized only if requested explicitly by parents.
-Therefore, the optimizer is free to define any optimization logic it finds useful - it may prune some nodes completely, perform partial optimization of a node, etc. Since a search is guided, many redundant rule calls could be avoided, since reanalyzing/rematching is no longer needed.
+Therefore, the optimizer is free to define any optimization logic it finds useful - it may prune some nodes completely, perform partial optimization of a node, etc. Since a search is guided, many redundant rule calls could be avoided, because reanalyzing/rematching is no longer needed.

 The guided search could be implemented either as a recursive function calls, or as a queue of tasks.
 In the EXODUS, the task is a rule instance, in the Cascades the queue contains optimization tasks, such as "transform this operator".